Connie-Musisi/ADATEST/README.md

-ADATEST: An Adaptive Test for Differential Abundance in Microbiome Studies
+# ADATEST: An Adaptive Test for Differential Abundance in Microbiome Studies
+ADATEST is a method for differential abundance analysis for datsets with two groups.